 What about sleep and rest positions?
-You can sleep on your back or side with a pillow between your knees.
+You will be able to sleep in any position but it is recommended to keep your surgical knee as straight as possible.
 To prevent blood clots and stiffness it is recommended that while awake you do not remain in the same position for longer than two hours.

 When can I drive?
-This depends on which side you're having repaired.
+This depends on which side you are having repaired.
 Left-sided repairs generally return to driving much sooner than do right.
-Rightsided repairs may need to wait six weeks to drive.
+Right-sided repairs may need to wait four to six weeks to drive.

 When can I swim, take a bath or shower?
-Remember that your incision needs to remain clean and dry until healed.
+Most people can shower within 48 hours of surgery, but remember, your incision needs to remain clean and dry until healed.
 For this reason, you need to speak to your doctor before resuming these activities.
-No soaking in water until your incision is fully healed.
+No soaking in water until incision is fully healed.
 This may be longer than a month.

 When can I resume sexual activity?
-This is dependent upon following your precautions and should be discussed with your physician.
+This is dependent on your recovery and should be discussed with your surgeon prior to resuming activity..